benkalmus/elixir-rest-api-example/docs/README.md

 - Some functions raise exceptions while others do not, such as get_currency! and create_currency().
   - [] refactor API so that functions use one or the other.
 Raising exceptions stacktrace overhead

+- Resolving deletes on rows with foreign key references, such as deleting a Currency with a Country reference.
+  Options:
+  - allow delete: dangling rows with no foreign key reference will need to be handled in application
+  - safe delete: only if all children of parent have been removed and no FK references exist.

 - batched inserts
   - should help seed database quickly